 And that brings us to the second issue – the abuse will not stop on its own.
 Without interventions, it’s likely to escalate and the control that is part of the abuse makes it harder and harder to leave.
 It’s critical to get help.
 And if you’re considering divorce then it’s even more critical to get help especially with respect to keeping yourself safe.

 P.S.
 If you’re looking for a “legitimate reason” for divorce, it’s a sign that you’re worried about other people approving of your decision and concerned that other people will judge you.
 This not the basis for making this life-changing decision.
 They are not experiencing your marriage.
-Contact me for a free consult to discuss a different way to make your decision.

 Find out more about Gregory Smith at MidLifeBachelor.
 Visit Amazon for an electronic version of How To Successfully Recover From Having Been Cheated On or here, for a printed version.